Linuxander/ntfy_aws_deployment_iac/README.md

 The `/networking/data/allowed_ips_for_http.txt` file is where you can add the list of IPs you want to allow http/https access.

-The syntax for multiple IP's should look like this:
+The syntax for multiple IPs should look like this:

 ```
 1.2.3.4/32